-Witness reports and statements (Appendix 1) are required for incidents which a line manager has graded as 'major' or 'extreme' impact or those with an overall grading of 'high' or 'very high'.
-They are also required for incidents where (i) injuries etc meet RIDDOR reporting criteria and (ii) those requiring further investigation (Level 1 or 2).
+Witness reports and statements (Appendix 1) may be required for incidents which require further investigation and information.
 These should be appended to the Datix or submitted to the Risk and Resilience Department for inclusion within the Datix report.
 Witnesses should date and sign their statements and should retain a copy of their original statement.
 It is important that statements are formulated at an early stage to ensure accuracy.